Nopef supports projects implemented in countries outside the EU/EFTA area. An application for funding must concern one single project country.

 All projects that Nopef finances must contribute to Nordic added value.
 The projects must contribute to, for example, increased competence and competitiveness in the Nordic countries, and economic growth in the form of jobs, turnover, exports and investment.
 Added value also includes contributing to showing and developing Nordic affinity, or having participants from two or more Nordic countries and the project positively impacting on gender equality in the Nordic countries and the project country.

-Yes, projects approved for funding by Nopef have the potential for additional loan or equity-type financing from NEFCO.
-Visit NEFCO’s website or contact us for further information.
+Yes, projects approved for funding by Nopef have the potential for additional loan or equity-type financing from Nefco (Nordic Environment Finance Corporation).
+Visit Nefco’s website or contact us for further information.